Our Spinal Cord Injury Program provides individualized, comprehensive care to patients with spinal cord injuries and

 - More than half of spinal cord injuries occur in people between the ages of 16 and 30, and the injuries are more prevalent in males than in females.

-Our team of dedicated specialists includes neurosurgeons, orthopaedic surgeons, rehabilitation physicians, nurses, physical and occupational therapists, respiratory therapists, a recreational therapist, speech therapist, a vocational counselor, dietitians, a psychologist, a social worker and two case managers.
+Our team of dedicated specialists includes neurosurgeons, orthopaedic surgeons, rehabilitation physicians, nurses, physical and occupational therapists, respiratory therapists, a recreational therapist, speech therapist, a vocational counselor, dietitians, a psychologist, a social worker and a case manager.

 Accredited as a Spinal Cord Injury Rehabilitation Program

 Froedtert Hospital Spinal Cord Injury Rehabilitation Program is proud to be accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), a recognition of our commitment to excellence in patient care.